-CMNADMON Option ===> Administration Options A Application B Application G Global H Global Perform application administration functions Browse application administration configuration Perform global administration functions Browse global administration configuration
+CMNADMON Option ===> Administration Options A Application B Application G Global H Global R ERO Perform application administration functions Browse application administration configuration Perform global administration functions Browse global administration configuration Perform release creation/administration functions

-The Administration Options menu is built dynamically to show only those administration functions that you are authorized to browse or update.
+The Administration Options menu is built dynamically to show only those administration functions that you are authorized to browse or update, and will be greyed out if you are not authorized.
+If you have ERO licensed then as shown, the option R will also be available (if authorized).